OGC Op. No. 10-09-01

 The sample declarations provided by ABC insurer also do nothing to specify clearly and definitely that the insurer will only issue a policy on a second home if the insured purchases a policy on her primary home from ABC insurer.
 The sample declarations merely show that ABC insurer provides coverage for a second home by providing part of the coverage through the policy of a primary residence, and part through a separate policy for the second home.

-In sum, ABC insurer’s requirement that an insured insure her primary home with the insurer as a condition of covering her second home runs afoul of Insurance Law
+In sum, ABC insurer’s requirement that an insured insure her primary home with the insurer as a condition of covering her second home runs afoul of Insurance Law § 2324 because it is an inducement that is not specified in the policy for the primary home.

 For further information you may contact Senior Attorney Brenda M. Gibbs at the Albany Office.